Wanna cut to the chase? I went searching for the best baritone guitar, and my top pick was the ESP LTD BB-600.

 - The design has been subject to some divided opinions – not all guitarists are fond of it!

 Baritone guitars are a pretty uncommon instrument.
-That’s why we were pretty shocked to see just how affordable the Squier Paranormal Baritone Cabronita Telecaster guitar is.
+That’s why I was pretty shocked to see just how affordable the Squier Paranormal Baritone Cabronita Telecaster guitar is.

 This guitar provides more than just good value for money, however.